AlfCano/rk.aiken_v/README.md

 rk.header ("Resultados de Instalar desde git")
 })
 ```
+2. Restart RKWard.
+The plugin will be available in the `Analysis` menu.

 ### Manual Installation
 1. Download this repository as a `.zip` file.
 2. In RKWard, go to **Settings -> R Packages -> Install package(s) from local zip file(s)** and select the downloaded file.
 3. Restart RKWard.
 The plugin will be available in the `Analysis` menu.

+## Usage

+After installation, the plugins will be available in the RKWard menu under:

+**Analysis -> Aiken's Coefficients**

+-   **Aiken's V (Content Validity):** Select this option to calculate the V coefficient.
+The dialog will prompt you for a data frame, the minimum and maximum values of your rating scale, and a confidence level.
+-   **Aiken's H (Homogeneity):** Select this option to calculate the H coefficient.
+The dialog will prompt for a data frame, the scale's minimum and maximum values (to determine the number of categories), and a significance level (alpha) for the z-test.

+## Technical Basis

+The formulas and methodologies implemented in this package are based on the following publication:

+> Aiken, L. R. (1985).
+Three coefficients for analyzing the reliability and validity of ratings. *Educational and Psychological Measurement, 45*(1), 131-142.

 ## Usage